usc-mrel/speech_coil_eval/README.md

 ### Functions

-- **snr_recon_3d**: This is the demo file.
-It takes in 3D imaging data and noise information to reconstruct images in SNR units.
+- **snr_recon_3d**: This demo file takes in 3D imaging data and noise information to reconstruct images in SNR units.

+- **tse_2d_demo**: This demo file takes in 2D TSE data from a head coil and a body coil located in /tse_data.
+It calculates and displays the SNR maps for each coil, and displays the ratio.

 - **data_speech_coil.mat**: This is the data used for the demo.
 It consists of kspace data from a 3D GRE sequence with the speech coil, noise measurements, and the     decorrelation matrix.